-If you have been thinking of embarking on one of our Australia tour holidays for an experience of a lifetime that is simply unforgettable then why not learn a little more about this idyllic country before you book your trip?
+If you have been thinking of embarking on the ultimate Australian adventure for an experience of a lifetime then why not learn a little more about this idyllic country before you book your trip?

 Take a look and see for yourself here:

 - The name ‘Australia’ comes from the Latin word ‘australis’, meaning southern.